qqdp/git-pseudonymizer/README.md

 Implemented:

 * Remove identifying data from git logs
-* The current implementation is only working for one person git repositories.
-It will replace all names and email addresses based on the email address used in the latest commit.
+* Set a custom name to be used to replace names and email addresses
+* Blacklist email addresses to prevent specific authors not to be replaced

 Planned:

-* Individual detection and pseudonymization of all author email addresses in a single git log
 * Detection and removal of identifying data from files

 ## Dependencies